hudsonmcmanus/reminder-app/BREAKDOWNOFWORK.md

 - Social Reminders (Add Friend, Share Reminders)
   - Implemented the ability to add other users as friends and share reminders with them
 - Documentation
   - Wrote documentation for our application

 ---

 #### Jessica Hong

 ##### Tasks worked on:

 ---

 #### Hudson McManus

 ##### Tasks worked on:

 ---

 #### Mike Sampson

 ##### Tasks worked on:

+- Database Setup
+  - MongoDB connection using Mongoose
+  - Document schematics
+- Authentication
+  - Registering and logging in using bcrypt hashed passwords
+  - Login sessions using JWT cookies
+- Backup Creation
+  - Exporting all your reminders to a single JSON file

 ---

 #### Cindy Lu

 ##### Tasks worked on: